Muszeb/ENQUIRE/README.md

 <details><summary>INSTALLATION</summary>

-ENQUIRE can currently be run on LINUX systems and LINUX virtual machines using [Apptainer/Singularity](https://apptainer.org/docs/user/latest/introduction.html) and on Linux, MacOS, and Windows using [Docker](https://www.docker.com/).
+ENQUIRE can currently run on LINUX systems and LINUX virtual machines using [Apptainer/Singularity](https://apptainer.org/docs/user/latest/introduction.html) and on Linux, MacOS, and Windows using [Docker](https://www.docker.com/).
 Please check the [implementation table](#Link) for the latest available images and requirements.
 The information details below refer to the original image size provided alongside ENQUIRE's original publication.

 If you would rather use Docker instead of Singularity, please follow the dedicated README available [here](https://github.com/Muszeb/ENQUIRE/tree/ENQUIRE-Docker).
 If you want to use ENQUIRE with Apptainer/Singularity, please install the latter following the steps for [Linux](https://apptainer.org/docs/admin/main/installation.html#install-from-pre-built-packages) or [Windows/Mac](https://apptainer.org/docs/admin/main/installation.html#installation-on-windows-or-mac).
-The file called `ENQUIRE.sif` (1.5 GB in size) is a compressed Singularity Image File (SIF) that already contains all the code, dependendencies and stable metadata needed to run ENQUIRE, so no extra installation steps are needed.
+The file called `ENQUIRE.sif` is a compressed Singularity Image File (SIF) that already contains all the code, dependendencies and stable metadata needed to run ENQUIRE, so no further installation steps are needed.
+The original and latest SIF files are available on Figshare - see [implementation table](#Link).
 We recommend adding the path to the `apptainer` executable to your `PATH` variable (e.g. by editing your `.bashrc` file).
 This allows to directly execute `ENQUIRE.sif` as any other executable (`./ENQUIRE.sif`).

-Next, clone the repository:
+To follow the next steps in the tutorial, clone the repository:

 ```bash
 git clone https://github.com/Muszeb/ENQUIRE.git
 cd ENQUIRE
 ```

-then, download the SIF image file `ENQUIRE.sif` from [FigShare](https://figshare.com/articles/software/ENQUIRE/24434845) and place it in the repository, check that the file is intact with `md5sum`, and make it executable
+then, download the SIF image file `ENQUIRE.sif` from [FigShare](#Link) and place it in the repository.
+We provided checksum files (`md5sum_ENQUIRE_sif.txt` and `md5sum_original_ENQUIRE_sif.txt`) to ensure the download completed successfully.
+Remember to also make the SIF file executable.

 ```
 md5sum -c md5sum_ENQUIRE_sif.txt